redhat-et/microshift-demos/README.md

 Once the build completes, you should find the demo's artefacts in `builds/$DEMONAME`, e.g. for the `ostree-demo` this will be

+    id_demo
+    id_demo.pub
     ostree-demo-0.0.1-container.tar
     ostree-demo-0.0.1-metadata.tar
     ostree-demo-0.0.1-logs.tar
     ostree-demo-0.0.2-container.tar
     ...
     ostree-demo-installer.x86_64.iso
+    password

+After deploying a machine with the installer, you should be able to log into it using the user `microshift` and the password in `builds/$DEMONAME/password` or via `ssh` with

+    ssh -o "IdentitiesOnly=yes" -i builds/$DEMONAME/id_demo microshift@$MACHINE_IP